 We are blessed to have three amazing sons, a beautiful daughter-in-law and one special grand-baby, who is our princess.

 My mother taught me to sew, crochet, and craft when I was a little girl.
 I have always loved crafting and I have always loved decorating.
 As you will see from the story below, I have used my crafting/decor love for a cause near to my heart.

 On the evening of December 20, 2011, we were moving into our newly built home…Our Cottage in the Mitten.

 Everything at the new house was ready for Christmas!
 The Cottage was just waiting for us to celebrate.
-What we didn’t know is that there would be no Christmas at the new house that year.

 Sometimes things don’t go as planned.